zvidmarb/cse110-w21-group23/README.md

-# Group 23 - Whatever Ye Want
+# Group 23 - Whatever You Want

 ## Pomo web
 You can access pomo web using this [link](https://zvidmarb.github.io/cse110-w21-group23/).